 The Mystery of Al Capone's Vaults

 At the time of his death, Al's former huge fortune had been seized by the IRS.
 But over the last six decades, there have been endless rumors concerning Al's long-lost buried treasures.
 Pretty much any house that Al ever visited or owned, has been excavated in search of millions of dollars of hidden cash.
 In the early 80s, a construction crew working on Chicago's Lexington Hotel, where Al once ran his operation, discovered a series of underground tunnels and vaults in the hotel's bowels.
-In 1986, Geraldo Rivera hosted a much-hyped, two-hour, live TV event titled "The Mystery of Al Capone's Vaults".
-30 years before the Discovery Channel's hugely disappointing "Eaten Alive", Geraldo's event was supposedly going to culminate in the discovery of millions of dollars worth of gold, cash, jewelry and who knows what else.
+In 1986, Geraldo Rivera hosted a much-hyped, two-hour, live TV event titled "The Mystery of Al Capone's Vaults", 30 years before the Discovery Channel's hugely disappointing "Eaten Alive", Geraldo's event was supposedly going to culminate in the discovery of millions of dollars worth of gold, cash, jewelry and who knows what else.
 Following close behind Geraldo was a medical examiner in case any bodies were found, and an IRS agent in case any recoverable money was found.

 An estimated 30 million people tuned in, making it the most watched syndicated TV event in history, up to that point.
 In the end, after two hours of teasing and hype, Geraldo finally knocks down a wall that supposedly would reveal unimaginable treasure.
 So what was actually behind that mysterious wall?
 Gold bars?
 Stacks of cash?
 Guns?
 Nope.
 Embarrassingly, the only treasure Geraldo discovered was some empty gin bottles and a lot of dirt.
 Ooof.
-The entire event is now on Youtube (1 hour and 33 minutes after removing commercials).
-Fast forward to 1 hour and 28 minutes to watch all the awkwardness unfold:

-Despite the fact that no treasure was found, the fact that 30 million people tuned in decades after his death, was just another testament to the intrigue and legend of Al Capone.
+Despite the fact that no treasure was found, and that 30 million people tuned in decades after his death, was just another testament to the intrigue and legend of Al Capone.
 Al Capone truly chose a life of crime, and when he was on top, he was king.
 He went from crime underling, to mega-boss, to inmate, to senile in less than two decades.
 Like a modern day rock star, or Icarus and the sun, Al Capone flamed up and then flared out.